alexjc/neural-enhance/README.rst

 .. code:: bash

     # Setup the alias.
-Put this in your .bash_rc or .zshrc file so it's available at startup.
+Put this in your .bashrc or .zshrc file so it's available at startup.
     alias enhance='function ne() { docker run -v $(PWD)/`dirname $1`:/ne/input -it alexjc/neural-enhance input/`basename $1`; }; ne'

     # Now run any of the examples above using this alias, without the `.py` extension.